dudetracey/66DaysOfData/README.md

 ## Day 59
 I reviewed the exercise solutions today.
 The big takeaway was that using a color scale with "reversescale = True" often makes it easier to visually interpret the graphs (and they look prettier, too).

+## Day 60
+First day of trying to put all the pieces together to answer basic questions for a set of 911 call data from Kaggle.